Alan Haller, Steelers Cornerback, 1992, 1993

 FacebooktwitterreddittumblrmailFacebooktwitterreddittumblrmail

-First, can you let readers know what you’ve been doing with yourself since your retirement from the NFL?
+First, can you let readers know what you’ve been doing since our time in the NFL – are you still trying to get back in the game?

 FacebooktwitterreddittumblrmailFacebooktwitterreddittumblrmail